JeanChristopheMorinPerso/OpenTimelineIO/docs/tutorials/otio-file-format-specification.md

 An OTIO file is a tree structure of nested OTIO objects.
 Each OTIO object is stored as a JSON dictionary with member fields, each of which may contain simple data types or nested OTIO objects.

-OTIO does not support instancing, there cannot be references the same object multiple times in the tree structure.
+OTIO does not support instancing, there cannot be references of the same object multiple times in the tree structure.
 If the same clip or media appears multiple times in a timeline, it will appear as identical copies of the Clip or MediaReference object.

 The top level object in an OTIO file can be any OTIO data type, but is typically a Timeline.
 This means that most use cases will assume that the top level object is a Timeline, but in specific workflows, otio files can be read or written that contain